clementga/randovania/docs/New Game.md

 After roughly two years, we expect a game to be close to being considered stable.

-### Active Development

-Please don't go for too long without visible development of either patcher or non-logic Randovania changes.
+## Remarks

+All of these only apply to games in development.
+After a game reaches stable, further development is not needed.

-In any of the cases above, please keep us in the loop of what's going on - if you'll need to step away for some time, if you're having trouble with anything and so on.
+Please keep us in the loop of what's going on - if you'll need to step away for some time, if you're having trouble with anything and so on.
 Feel free to ask for help even with game specific issues, we might be able to offer guidance or sometimes even direct help!

+# Multiworld

+Before a game can work in Multiworld, it must first work properly as a solo game.
+It is highly recommended to finish the basic integration first.

+**TODO**